Exploring terahertz-scale exchange resonances in synthetic ferrimagnets with ultrashort optically induced spin currents: Spin resonance modes

 The effective damping parameter $\alpha_\mathrm{eff}$ in this system has been calculated to show a maximum at $L_\mathrm{comp}$ for both FMR and EXM modes~\cite{Schlickeiser:2012}.
 Spin resonances are therefore expected to only be very short-lived close to compensation.
 If the individual sublattice damping coefficients are identical, that is, $\alpha_\mathrm{Co}=\alpha_\mathrm{Gd}$, $\alpha_\mathrm{eff}$ of FMR and EXM will likewise be equal.
 If they differ from one another, the ratio of damping parameters of FMR and EXM will depend on $\alpha_\mathrm{Co}/\alpha_\mathrm{Gd}$.

 We note that the symmetry of the quadlayer system allows in principle for higher-order exchange resonances where, for instance, the two Co layers are precessing out of phase.
 However, the frequencies of such modes are expected to be far above those of the fundamental EXM.
 We therefore cannot excite them with our technique, assuming the wedged Gd does not become thick enough to only provide a weak link between the Co layers.
-Yet another type of exchange-driven modes that can exist in thin films are quantum-confined standing spin waves that have been excited and measured with techniques similar to those used in this work.
-The thicknesses necessary for those spinwaves to be $\leq 1~\mathrm{THz}$ in Co is much larger than the individual layer thicknesses found in our sample~\cite{Lalieu:2017b, Lalieu:2019}, hence we do not expect to be able to observe SSWs in our sample either.
-This validates the description in terms of an alloy with only two sublattices.
+Yet another type of exchange-driven modes that can exist in thin films are quantum-confined standing spin waves that have been excited and measured with techniques similar to those used in this work~\cite{Lalieu:2017b, Lalieu:2019, Brandt:2021}, but for a 0.8 nm Co layer expected frequencies ($>10$~THz) are too high to be excited by our method.
+Also, more complex modes delocalized throughout the whole ferrimagnetic stack have not been identified in our experiments, and we find a description in terms of an alloy with only two sublattices sufficient to explain all our results.